sanel/declutter/README.md

 online content.
 It will remove all distractions and present you with readable html, straight inside your Emacs.

-declutter is also able to read articles behind paywall - ft.com, WSJ and so on.
+declutter is also able to read articles behind paywall - Finacial Times, WSJ and so on.

 ## Installation